openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

    uDMA SDIO Block Diagram

-In the block diagram above, the DATA lines at the boundary of the uDMA SDIO are 32 bits wide, whereas other DATA lines are only 8 bits wide.
-The DATASIZE pin is 2 bits wide and is currently hardcoded to 0x2.
+In the block diagram above, the DATA lines are 32 bits wide The DATASIZE pin is 2 bits wide and is currently hardcoded to 0x2.
 The valid values for the DATASIZE pin are: -

 - 0x0: 1-byte transfer
 - 0x1: 2-byte transfer